fdsc/vinny-socks5-proxy/README.md

 * Admin can denied IP addresses (only domain names allowed; carefully, perhaps the function can be bypassed)

 Disadvantages:
-* Creates two system threads for an each client connection (load on the system; cannot handle many connections)
+* no have reload operation for config (available only for the trusts file)

 Example of configuration
 * https://github.com/fdsc/vinny-socks5-proxy/blob/main/vinny-socks5-proxy/vinny-socks5-proxy.conf.txt